-- Together with the preposition κατα (kata), meaning down (from, in, upon, etc): the verb καταψυχω (katapsucho), literally to cool down (Luke 16:24).
+- Together with the preposition κατα (kata), meaning down: the verb καταψυχω (katapsucho), literally to diminish desires, to relieve (Luke 16:24).

 - Together with the particle of negation α (a): the adjective αψυχος (apsuchos), meaning breathless or inanimate (1 Corinthians 14:7).

-- Together with the adverb δις (dis), meaning twice: the adjective διψυχος (dipsuchos), literally meaning twice-breathing; doubting or rather double-minded (James 1:8 and 4:8 only).
+- Together with the adverb δις (dis), meaning twice: the adjective διψυχος (dipsuchos), literally meaning twice-breathing.
+It appears that this word was coined by James (following the formula of the next few adjectives), who equaled double-minded people with "double-puffers/panters" (James 1:8 and 4:8 only).

 - Together with the adjective ισος (isos), meaning alike or equal: the adjective ισοψυχος (isopsuchos), meaning like-minded, or of the same motivation (Philippians 2:20).

-- Together with the adjective ολιγος (oligos), meaning small or few: the adjective ολιγοψυχος (oligopsuchos), meaning literally of few or little breath(s); fainthearted or fretful (1 Thessalonians 5:14 only).
+- Together with the adjective ολιγος (oligos), meaning small or few: the adjective ολιγοψυχος (oligopsuchos), meaning literally of few or little breath(s).
+Most commentators interpret this word to mean "fainthearted/fretful" but here at Abarim Publications we guess it denotes narrowness of motivation: "narrow-minded" (1 Thessalonians 5:14 only).